What to Pack for a Ski Trip to Aspen, Colorado

 If you’re new to skiing (but want to look like a pro on the slopes) and are thinking “what do I wear skiing?” don’t worry.
 You came to the right place!

-A basic ski outfit consists of thermal leggings or long underwear, ski socks, a ski suit (or ski pants plus a layer of sweaters or a warm workout jacket), and a ski jacket.
+A basic ski outfit consists of thermal leggings (or full-foot-fleece-lined tights), ski socks, a ski suit (or ski pants plus a layer of sweaters or a warm workout jacket), and a ski jacket.
 If you’re planning on actually skiing down the slopes, you’ll also need ski goggles!
 You can rent all your ski gear (helmet, boots, skis, poles, etc) but you’ll definitely want to be prepared on the clothing front so you don’t freeze to death on the mountain!

 Here are some of my favorite ski outfits to wear in Aspen: